 - All living space on first floor

-Canadian construction has made headlines for its green commercial construction, and this conscientiousness has seen plenty of spillover to residential construction as well.
+Canadian construction has made headlines for its green commercial construction, and this conscientiousness has seen spillover to residential construction as well.
 These homes may not be as large as an open floor plan would be, but they do cost a lot less to maintain.
 They're also built for true sustainability, meaning residents could spend decades here without having to worry about climbing stairs or upgrading their HVAC system.

 Floor plans can always be altered, but it helps to know what owners are getting into before making an offer.
 While an open floor concept may seem like the best choice, it's not always a practical one.
 However, for those who love to entertain, it can be the best way to establish flow without the hassle.
-It all just depends on what residents prefer.
+It just depends on what residents prefer.